 - Fresh herbs to sprinkle over the dish are optional but delicious.
 My favorite choice is dill (I love the flavor), but fresh parsley or fresh basil, thyme, sage, summer savory, or even chives are great as well.
 Just make sure that the herbs are fresh.

-- If you don’t have fresh herbs, you can add about ½ teaspoon dried thyme or summer savory or a pinch of sage to the dish when adding the white wine.
+- If you don't have fresh herbs, you can add about ½ teaspoon of dried thyme or summer savory or a pinch of sage to the dish when adding the white wine.
 All the other mentioned herbs should only be used fresh (or frozen), never dried.

 Other ingredients: one onion, three garlic cloves, one cup of white wine, three tablespoons of butter, salt, and black pepper.